 '''

 [app:main]

-. . .
+...

 required to enable the observer

 the DSN provided by Sentry for your project

 sentry.dsn = https://decaf:face@sentry.local/123

 optional: string to identify this client installation

 sentry.site = my site

 optional: the environment this application is running in

 sentry.environment = staging

 optional: comma-delimited list of module prefixes to ignore when

+'''

+'''

 determining where an error came from

 sentry.exclude_paths = foo, bar

-optional: comma-delimited list of module prefixes to include for

-consideration when drilling down into an exception

-sentry.include_paths = foo, bar

-optional: comma-delimited list of fully qualified names of exception

-classes (potentially with globs) to not report.

-sentry.iqnore_exceptions = my_service.UninterestingException

-optional: percent chance that a given error will be reported

-(defaults to 100%)

-sentry.sample_rate = 37%

-optional: comma-delimited list of fully qualified names of processor

-classes to apply to events before sending to Sentry. defaults to

-raven.processors.SanitizePasswordsProcessor

-sentry.processors = my_service.SanitizeTokenProcessor

-'''
+optional: comma-delimited list of module prefixes to include for consideration when drilling down into an exception sentry.include_paths = foo, bar optional: comma-delimited list of fully qualified names of exception classes (potentially with globs) to not report. sentry.ignore_exceptions = my_service.UninterestingException optional: comma-delimited list of fully qualified names of processor classes to apply to events before sending to Sentry. defaults to raven.processors.SanitizePasswordsProcessor sentry.processors = my_service.SanitizeTokenProcessor '''